DoofDilla/dillapoe2stat/README.md

 ```bash
 python poe_stats_refactored_v2.py
 ```
-You will see a configuration summary, receive a Windows toast that monitoring has begun, and a list of active hotkeys (including the experimental waystone analyzer).
+You will see a configuration summary, receive a Windows toast that monitoring has begun, and a list of active hotkeys (including the experimental waystone analyzer and OBS controls).
 Keep the terminal open while you play.

+If the OBS server is enabled (or you toggle it on mid-run with `F9`), the console prints the Browser Source URLs you can paste into OBS Studio.

 ## Usage Guide